 A Brief Overview of Services Offered by Sanctuary Lodge

-At Sanctuary Lodge, we offer comprehensive treatment for substance dependence, delivered in luxury surroundings from the first day of treatment, until the day you leave.
+At Sanctuary Lodge, we offer comprehensive treatment for alcohol addiction and substance abuse, delivered in luxury surroundings from the first day of treatment, until the day you leave.
 We go beyond the physical aspects of addiction, and deploy various types of therapy, in order to tackle the spiritual and psychological aspects of addiction as well.
 We make use of tried and tested techniques and therapies, including:

 - Cognitive behavioural therapy

 We are specialists in trauma therapy and dialectical behaviour therapy as part of our addiction recovery programme.
 Why else should you consider Sanctuary Lodge for your addiction treatment?
 We: